Skip to main content

 University of Minnesota – Twin Cities requires applicants to submit two supplemental essays of 150 words or less.
 Applicants who intend to pursue a nursing degree must submit an additional three essays of 250 words or less.
 This post contains some tips for how to make your responses to UMN’s prompts as engaging as possible.

-UMN is a fairly selective school, and writing strong essays are a great way to make yourself stand out throughout the application process.
+UMN is a fairly selective school, and writing strong essays is a great way to make yourself stand out throughout the application process.

 Do you want to know how your profile stacks up at UMN?
 Calculate your chances for free right now.